waledroid/DETR_WASORIA/Linear Algorithm/README.md

-This program performs 3 separate Linear Algorithms on MNIST Datatset:
+This program performs 3 separate Linear Algorithms on MNIST Datatset:<br>
  1 - Singular Value Decomposition <br>
  2 - The calculation of Eigen-values and Eigen-vector <br>
  3 - Linear Regression. <br>